Apply for this course

 Digital Business Management and Emerging Technology

-This unit helps the understanding of principles of digital business management.
+This unit helps the understanding of principles of digital business management in various context.
 It will focus on the applications of technology, exploring such important issues as the integration of the business environment, business models, and Internet marketing, requiring the understanding of theory, implementation and maintenance issues.
 Overall, the unit aims to develop a view of digital business in practice.

 Read full detailsLearning Through Organisations